flightaware/swift-tcl/README.md

 ## Stuff that might be interesting to try

-* linking Tcl variables to Swift variables using Tcl_LinkVar
+* linking Tcl variables to Swift variables using Tcl\_LinkVar
+* Shadowing Tcl arrays in Swift
+* Tcl dictionary interface
+* lrange and stuff